-Many Americans are worried about financial security in retirement.
 An employer-sponsored retirement plan is one of your most powerful tools for pursuing a comfortable retirement.
-The money you invest in your 401(k) has tax deferred growth potential and generally only becomes taxable once withdrawals begin in retirement.
-By making pre-tax contributions to your retirement plan, you also reduce your income each year, helping to lower your annual tax bill.
+If your employer offers a 401k, then you should take full advantage of the benefits.
+For example, money invested in your 401(k) has tax deferred has growth potential.
+In addition, the money is only taxable after you begin taking withdrawals in retirement.
+Finally, by making pre-tax contributions to your retirement plan, you also reduce your income each year.
+As a result, your annual tax bill is lowered.

-Even if your retirement is years away, some advance strategizing now will help you evaluate your current savings, estimate how much you’ll need to save for a comfortable retirement lifestyle, and help you remedy any potential income shortfalls.
+Even if your retirement is years away, advance planning has many benefits.
+In addition to helping you evaluate current savings, it helps you estimate how much income you need for a comfortable retirement.
+Last but not least, advance planning can help you remedy any potential income shortfalls.

 Prudent financial strategy can help you both set financial goals and build strategies.
 For most Americans, a comfortable retirement is the primary objective.
 The first step is to create a written financial plan.
 In addition to retirement planning, it may also include purchasing a house, paying for college, or even eliminating debt.
 All things considered, preparing for a satisfying retirement has many additional benefits.

 We hope you find this guide informative, educational, and, most of all, reassuring.
 Benefits and retirement plans can be complex.
 Acting on a few of the steps discussed in this white paper may make a big difference in your future.
 We present ourselves as a resource to you and your family prepare for retirement.
 It’s common to have questions and concerns, and we are happy to answer any questions you may have.

 We can help ensure your savings and strategies are on track.
 In our experience, many people find working with a Financial Advisor provides reassurance.
 After all, professional guidance can help you better prepare for the future.
 In that case, why not give yourself the best chance of success?